 Once again, the entries above reflect the journal entries for deferred rent and the related tax effect under current lease accounting rules.
 In a subsequent post, we will explain the tax effect of leases under topic 842.

-As always, we would like to remind our readers that you can always send your lease accounting questions to us at firstname.lastname@example.org.
-(Click here for a blog we wrote in response to a reader who asked us the correct way to account for subleases under GAAP.)
+As always, we would like to remind our readers that you can send your lease accounting questions to us at email@example.com or leave a comment below.
+Click here for a blog we wrote in response to a reader who asked us the correct way to account for subleases under GAAP.

 If you liked this post, consider reading the following: How To Transition From Current to the New Lease Accounting Rules: A Comprehensive Example.